 The soft tissues, meat, marrow, and fat cooked while making the stock.

 When you make your stock, you strain out the bones, meat, marrow, and soft tissues.
 Pull out the bones, and save the rest in the refrigerator.
 Then you can add these to the stock when you are making soup.

-The juice of fermented vegetables, added to the stock when eating.
+The brine of fermented vegetables, added to the stock when eating.